Cragady/RePortfolio/README.md

 # To Do

+* Enable filtering functionality on the Portfolio Page
+* Add a skills page
+* Make that page cool
 * More content to home page?
 * ~Make accordion sidebar for nav-bar; will only expand when on the main page~
 * prettify it (this may be the heaviest time sink?
 Maybe)